open/close all folders

 - Face Death with Dignity: Takes his death very well.

-- Hoist by His Own Petard: Little too convincing in his role as a zombie, which gets him shot fatally.
+- Hoist by His Own Petard: Little too convincing in his role as a zombie, which gets him shot fatally by Columbus.

 - Late-Arrival Spoiler: Murray's surprise cameo and shocking death are near impossible to avoid.